-Are Residential Electricity Consumers Utility Maximizers?
-Evidence from a Natural Experiment (with Katrina Jessoe and David Rapson) (under review) [open in PDF]
+Towards Understanding the Role of Price in Residential Electricity Choices: Evidence from a Natural Experiment (Journal of Economic Behavior & Organization, forthcoming, with Katrina Jessoe and David Rapson) [open in PDF]

-ABSTRACT: We examine a choice setting in which residential electricity consumers may respond to incentives other than contemporaneous prices.
-We test predictions from the standard model of utility maximization using data from a natural field experiment that exposed some households to a change in their electricity rates.
-Households reduce electricity usage in response to a decrease in electricity prices, suggesting that factors aside from price influence customer choice.
-An understanding of household behavior in energy markets is essential for the effective implementation of climate change mitigation policy.
-Documenting this and similar results is a necessary step in achieving such an understanding.
+ABSTRACT: We examine a choice setting in which residential electricity consumers may respond to non-financial incentives in addition to prices.
+Using data from a natural field experiment that exposed some households to a change in their electricity rates, we find that households reduced electricity usage in response to a contemporaneous decrease in electricity prices.
+This provides clear evidence that other factors – potentially encompassing non-monetary and dynamic considerations – can influence consumer choice, and even dominate the static price response in some cases.
+A comprehensive understanding of household behavior in energy markets is essential for the effective implementation of market-based energy and environmental policies.
+The documentation of our result and others like it is a necessary step in achieving such an understanding.

-ABSTRACT: We assess the degree to which seated juries in criminal trials might fall short of the constitutional ideal of impartiality.
+ABSTRACT: We assess the degree to which seated juries in U.S. criminal trials might fall short of the constitutional ideal of impartiality.
 We first ask if certain demographic and socioeconomic characteristics are related to pre-deliberation biases that individual jurors hold or to the verdicts at which juries arrive collectively.
 We do not focus solely on race, but also jointly consider other characteristics – sex, age, religiousness, education, and income – that existing literature has largely neglected.
-We also place the size of the jury composition effects on verdicts in the context of the strength of the evidence presented in the courtroom, and further, we assess whether attorneys are aware of the relations that we identify.
-A uniquely rich dataset on non-capital felony jury trials held in four major U.S. state trial courts allows us to identify within-case effects and to control for typically unobservable aspects of the trial and its participants.
+A uniquely rich dataset on non-capital felony jury trials held in four major state trial courts allows us to identify within-case effects and to control for typically unobservable aspects of the trial and its participants.
 We find that jurors with higher income and religiousness hold more favorable sentiments for the prosecution, while blacks hold more favorable sentiments for the defense.
 These pre-deliberation biases are reflected in trial outcomes, with juries with a higher average income and a greater proportion of religious jurors acquitting on fewer counts, and juries with a greater proportion of blacks convicting on fewer counts.
 However, these jury composition effects are smaller and account for less of the explained variation in verdicts than the effect of evidentiary strength.
-Finally, we find that prosecuting/defense attorneys prefer juries with higher/lower average income, indicating that attorneys are aware of the association between income and verdicts and may therefore attempt to leverage this knowledge to manipulate trial outcomes in their favor.
-Our results suggest that the sources of jury bias may be more nuanced and multidimensional than an analysis based on race alone would imply.
+Moreover, while we find that prosecuting/defense attorneys prefer juries with higher/lower average income, indicating that attorneys are aware of the effect of income on predispositions and verdicts and may therefore attempt to leverage this knowledge to manipulate trial outcomes in their favor, we also find evidence that they are mistaken about the effects of other characteristics.
+Our results thus raise some concerns regarding the trustworthiness of U.S. criminal trials, but also provide important context for such concerns, especially by illustrating that the sources of jury bias may be more nuanced and multidimensional than an analysis based on race alone would imply.

 Awards for Environmental Damages in Jury Versus Bench Trials